mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 ### Statically Prerendering

-Statically pre-rendering a client side app at build time is relatively straight forward.
+Statically pre-rendering a client-side app at build time is relatively straight forward.
 As part of our Netlify deployment, we build the app and start a small Express Server that serves it.
 We then
 [visit each of the routes](https://github.com/simplabs/simplabs.github.io/blob/651b2e805c55fed5d152d82a3fee7b06874429b1/scripts/prerender.js#L69)